mattermost/docs/source/install/troubleshooting.rst

 7. **IMPORTANT:** After your issue is resolved, go to **System Console** > **General** > **Logging** > **File Log Level** in prior versions or **System Console** > **Environment** > **Logging** > **File Log Level** in versions after 5.12 and select **ERROR** to switch your logging detail level to Errors Only, instead of **DEBUG**, in order to conserve disk space.

-All outbound connections go through a proxy.
-How can I connect to the Mattermost Hosted Push Notification Service?
+All Outbound Connections go Through a Proxy.
+How Can I Connect to the Mattermost Hosted Push Notification Service?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can set up an internal server to proxy the connection out of their network to the Mattermost Hosted Push Notification Service (HPNS) by following the steps below: